Y-Experiment/love4src/about.md

 title: About
 ---

-This podcast aims to facilitate an open discussion about all things software.
+We aim to facilitate an open discussion about all things software by promoting exchange of views among software makers.

-Its aim is to promote exchange of views and clarification of ideas among software makers.
+**love4src just started recording and we'd like to invite you to participate!**

-love4src has just started recording and we'd like to invite you to participate!
-If you have any questions or suggestions, go ahead and [open an issue on GitHub](https://github.com/Y-Experiment/love4src/issues/newnew).
+If you have any questions or issues, go ahead and [open an issue on GitHub](https://github.com/Y-Experiment/love4src/issues/newnew) or submit a pull request with your suggestions.

 *Thanks for tuning in!*